Ipgnosis/like/README.md

 **This is a work in progress...**

-A string compare function that analyzes to what extent strA is similar to strB.
+A string compare function that analyzes to what extent string A is similar to string B.

 ## Background